trombik/Mini-Drawers-Ultimate/README.md

 When the runner of house is not printed well, try 0% infill.
 The infill often creates nonuniform shape.
 Without infill, the strength is just enough.

+Bad shaped runner can be fixed by a small electric drill and carving bits.

 Be sure to avoid stringing.
 Stringing produces bad prints.
 See [Cura Retraction Settings: How to Avoid Stringing](https://all3dp.com/2/cura-retraction-settings-how-to-avoid-stringing/).